karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 jupyter/datascience-notebook
 ```
  - `-d` **d**etached mode
- - `-p`
+ - `-p` **p**ort configuration
- - `443:8888` This command attaches port 8888 from the docker container to port 443 on our host.
+ - `443:8888` This command attaches port 8888 from the docker container to port 443 on your EC2 host.
  - `-v` means "mounting a **v**olume".
  - `/home/ubuntu:/home/jovyan` This command attaches `/home/ubuntu` on the EC2 host to `/home/jovyan` in the docker container.

-TK
 Additional notes:
+ - docker ps means "list docker processes"
- - docker ps
+ - docker ps -a "list all docker processes", including stopped ones
- - docker stop jovyal XXX # kill
+ - docker stop jovyan XXX # kill
- - docker ps -a
- - ls -la
+ - ls -la "list in long form"
  - docker logs _containerID_ (first few chars, enough to be unique)
  - docker exec _containerID_ # jupyter nb list

 ### Next steps in Web browser:

-1. To configure the Jupyter page so we can use it:
+1. To configure the Jupyter page so you can use it:
  - From AWS account, copy the public ip address to clipboard as before.
 Append `:443` to the end; e.g., `192.88.78.68:443`
  - Paste into **Password or Token** textbox on jupyter page.
-1. Test jupyter by creating a new notebook and saving it.
+2. Test jupyter by creating a new notebook and saving it.
  - It should appear in the jupyter file list.
-1. In bash, run `ls` to see the file there also.
+3. In bash, run `ls` to see the file there also.

 ### You're ready to use your EC2 machine!

 ### When you are finished using your EC2 machine, be sure to terminate the instance
 If you don't you may run up unnecessary charges on your AWS bill!
-Even though we set up a free instance, if we set up too many and ran them for too many hours we would use up the free hours and start to incur charges.
+Even though you set up a free instance, if you set up too many instances and run them for too many hours you would use up the free hours and start to incur charges.
 1. In AWS, terminate the machine instance.
  - Select **Instance**, **Actions** button, **Instance State**, **Terminate**.

-### How to create an alias in bash
-TK

 ### Obtaining the correct Docker image